Well-classified Examples are Underestimated in Classification with Deep Neural Networks: Practical Effect of Encouraging the Learning of Well-classified Examples

 \subsection{Improving Classification Performance}

 \paragraph{Image recognition of multi-class classification on the pixel data} We plot the results in Figure \ref{fig:plot-all} and summarize the improvements in Table~\ref{tab:res-number}.
 For EfficientNet-B0 on Imagenet, we directly run the baseline and encouraging loss with a conservative bonus (LE=0.75) to save energy since EfficientNet is not time-efficient.
-From all results, we point out that strengthening the learning of well-classified examples with an additional bonus can indeed help improve the accuracy.
-Take ImageNet as an example, by strengthening the learning of well-classified examples, the accuracy of the canonical model ResNet-50 is improved by $0.94$ points, and the accuracy of the SOTA parameter efficient model EfficientNet-B0 can also be improved from $77.8$ to $78.28$.
-We want to point out that the improvement by EL is actually remarkable compared with other methods, considering that they either need 250x training data~\cite{noisy-student} or several times of epochs~\cite{zhang2018mixup} to achieve accuracy improvements similar to ours.
+From all results, we point out that strengthening the learning of well-classified examples with an additional bonus can help improve the accuracy.

+Take ImageNet as an example, by strengthening the learning of well-classified examples, the accuracy of the canonical model ResNet-50 is improved by $0.94$ points, and the accuracy of the SoTA parameter efficient model EfficientNet-B0 can also be improved from $77.8$ to $78.28$.
+We want to point out that the improvement by EL is actually remarkable compared with other methods.
+For example: On ImageNet (1.28M images), we improved the valid accuracy of EfficientNet-b0 from 77.8 to 78.3.
+Noisy Student~\cite{noisy-student} is the SoTA training method for EfficientNet-b0, which enhances the performance from 77.3 to 78.1 while it relies on training on a much larger dataset, google’s JFT-300M.
+Mixup~\cite{zhang2018mixup} improves the ResNet50 by 0.2 with the same number of epochs (90 epochs) and improves by 1.5 with more than 2$\times$ epochs, while we can improve the ResNet-50 by 0.9 without training extra epochs.

-\paragraph{Binary graph classification on graph-structured data} We can see from the Figure \ref{fig:plot-all} that strengthening the learning of well-classified examples with a conservative bonus can bring an increase in the accuracy of $0.44$ on Proteins, and accuracy of $0.51$ on NCI1.
+\paragraph{Binary graph classification on graph-structured data} We can see from the Figure \ref{fig:plot-all} that strengthening the learning of well-classified examples with a conservative bonus can bring an increase in the accuracy of $0.44$ on Proteins and accuracy of $0.51$ on NCI1.

 \paragraph{Machine translation of sequential multi-class classification on the text data} As we can see from the last two sub-figures of Figure~\ref{fig:plot-all}, on machine translation, rewarding correct predictions can bring BLEU score improvement of $0.41$ on De-En translation and $0.63$ on Fr-En translation.
-We show in Appendix~\ref{sec:var} and Table~\ref{tab:ls} that our improvements are additive label smoothing~\cite{label-smoothing} and on par with it.
+We show in the Appendix that our improvements are additive label smoothing~\cite{label-smoothing} and on par with it.

+\paragraph{Discussion about the hyper-parameter LE and the conservative bonus} Results from Figure \ref{fig:plot-all} indicate that in many conservative settings (LE$\leq$0.5) where encouraging loss already pays more attention to well-classified examples than CE loss, EL with conservative bonuses consistently improves the performance.
+However, encouraging loss with a steeper bonus can not further improve the accuracy of deep classification models in some settings.
+We compare EL with conservative bonus (LE$<$1) and normal bonus (LE=1) below.